HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 5. `lambda_l1` (`reg_aplha`) and `lambda_L2` (`reg_lambda`): controls L1 and L2 regularization.

-## 5. Comparison LighGBM vs XGboost
+## E. Comparison LighGBM vs XGboost

 Here is the deeper description about LighGBM (best-first) and XGboost (depth-fist):